One Foot In Sea and One Foot On Shore

 “Uh, yeah.
 I’ve been traveling across the country,” I said.
 “I’m Bryce Going.
 I wanted to see the ocean.”
-And I’d wanted to avoid being put in a boy’s home or something when both my parents split a year or so ago.
+And I’d wanted to avoid being a Gay teenager put in a boy’s home or something when both my parents ran out on me a year or so ago.
 I was glad I looked older than I was.
 I gave the man the once over.
 He was nice looking, about thirty years old I guessed.
 His eyes seemed deep, like they could open wide and swallow the world.
 His voice was soft, but it filled my ears.

 “I am a Sea-Dweller,” the man said.
 “There are many of us.
 It is a whole world in here, a world you cannot comprehend.
 A world of beauty and ancient wisdom.
 You will swim forever…”

 I shook my head to clear it.
 I had started walking towards the water’s edge; I was right next to the water.
-I stared at the man; he had just emerged from the water and he wasn’t even wet.
+I stared at the man; he was emerging from the water and he wasn’t even wet.

 I turned and ran.
 I ran across an asphalt parking lot, barely stopped to check the street for cars and found myself falling against the corner of a brick building maybe a quarter of a mile away.
 I clung on for dear life, breathing heavily, trying to get the man’s soft voice out of my head.
 It had been more than his just being a handsome male.
 I kept remembering something I’d read in school.
 Greek Mythology.
 The sirens were sea-beings whose voices could drive men into the sea.
 Whatever sirens really were, they doubtless had many forms.
 Like the man, the Sea-Dweller who probably couldn’t leave the water.
 He wanted me to go into the water.
 I shuddered again.
 I looked down; my shoes were wet.